vinccenttt/gsap-aseq/README.md

 # **Motivation**

 Reverting and skipping shots may lead to large coding overhead, be done inefficiently or requires a large effort to develop an efficient and reusable code structure.
-As already mentioned above, this library addresses this issues and provides an efficient, reusable approach to create animated sequences.
+As already mentioned above, this library addresses these issues and provides an efficient, reusable approach to create animated sequences.

 <br/>

 # **Installation**

-## via script tag

-Copy the following html into the head of your html-file file:
+Copy the following HTML into the head of your HMTL-file file:

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/gsap/3.11.3/gsap.min.js"></script>